Google One Tap

 Post Authentication Flows with One Tap

-There may be some scenarios where you want to run a post-authentication flow when using Google One Tap.
-A few examples may be getting additional user data on Sign-up, running connectors within a flow for just-in-time migration, or hitting your API on user sign-up or in.
+In some cases, you may want to run a post-authentication flow after Google One Tap, such as gathering additional user data, running connectors for just-in-time migration, or calling your API on user sign-up.

 import { BrowserRouter as Router, Routes, Route, Link } from 'react-router-dom';